arinze-edeh/cloud-infrastructure-devops-labs/devops/infrastructure-as-code/terraform/aws-ebs-volume-provisioning/README.md

 ## 2. Architecture and Design Intent

-The storage layer is being established before dependent compute resources are provisioned.
+The storage layer is established before dependent compute resources are provisioned.
 An AWS EBS (Elastic Block Store) volume of type `gp3` is created in the `us-east-1a` availability zone.
-The `gp3` volume type is the current-generation general-purpose SSD offering from AWS, providing a baseline of 3,000 IOPS and 125 MB/s throughput at no extra cost, making it suitable for most workloads.
+The `gp3` volume type is the current-generation general-purpose SSD offering from AWS, providing a baseline of 3,000 IOPS and 125 MB/s throughput at no added cost, making it suitable for most general workloads.

-The provider configuration (including LocalStack endpoint overrides and credential bypass settings) is maintained in a dedicated `provider.tf` file, cleanly separating infrastructure concerns from resource definitions.
+The provider configuration (including LocalStack endpoint overrides and credential bypass settings) is maintained in a pre-existing `provider.tf` file, cleanly separating infrastructure concerns from resource definitions.
+The task requires that only `main.tf` be created and no additional `.tf` files be introduced.

 ---